pydata/xarray/doc/user-guide/hierarchical-data.rst

     xr.align(ds_daily, ds_weekly, ds_monthly, join="exact")

-But we previously said that multi-resolution data is a good use case for :py:class:`~xarray.DataTree`, so surely we should be able to store these in a single :py:class:`~xarray.DataTree`?
+But we :ref:`previously said <why>` that multi-resolution data is a good use case for :py:class:`~xarray.DataTree`, so surely we should be able to store these in a single :py:class:`~xarray.DataTree`?
 If we first try to create a :py:class:`~xarray.DataTree` with these different-length time dimensions present in both parents and children, we will still get an alignment error:

 .. ipython:: python